mhodge8/Responsive-site/README.md

 # Matt's Coding Camp
-A responsive website using pure HTML/CSS
+A responsive website using HTML and CSS